InfiniteEndeavours/Portfolio-Site/README.md

 ## Media

-Images used are property of Ethan Pitt.
+The image used is the property of Ethan Pitt.

 ## Acknowledgments

 * [Dave Horrocks](https://github.com/daveyjh) - For his help in resolving a Navbar margin issue.

-* [Simen Daehlin](https://github.com/Eventyret) - For this recommendations on making the site more mobile friendly and for his peer review on slack.
+* [Simen Daehlin](https://github.com/Eventyret) - For the recommendations on making the site more mobile-friendly and for his peer review on slack.

 * Jack Wachira - My Code Institute Mentor for his feedback on the project.